 Location: Calle 7, El Carmen, San José Province, San José, Costa Rica

-Parque Morazán y Templo de la Música (or Parque Morazán Temple of Music) is a famous music pavillion and one of the most important landmarks in Costa Rica’s capital city.
+Parque Morazán y Templo de la Música (or Parque Morazán Temple of Music) is a famous music pavilion and one of the most important landmarks in Costa Rica’s capital city.

-Costa Rica is famous for its popularity with tourists, and as a result, it has several international flights, ferrying in folks to experience Costa Rica’s diverse culture, customs, and traditions, as well as its unique wildlife and natural landscapes.
+Costa Rica is famous for its popularity with tourists.
+As a result, it has several international flights, ferrying folks to experience Costa Rica’s diverse culture, customs, and traditions, as well as it’s unique wildlife and natural landscapes.

-Depending on when this is shared or published in Costa Rica the park may be open.
+The park may be open depending on when this is shared or published in Costa Rica.

 12. Museo del Jade